SEO for law firms:

 What content should a law firm publish?

 Start with your practice-area service pages.
 Each area of law your firm handles needs its own dedicated page — not a bullet point on a generic “Our Services” page.
-A proper practice-area page is 1,500–2,500 words, answers the key questions a client would ask, explains your process, and targets a specific keyword cluster.
-This is the backbone of your SEO.
+A strong practice-area page answers the key questions a client would ask, explains your process, shows why the firm is qualified to help, and targets a specific keyword cluster.
+Many comprehensive pages land in the 1,500–2,500 word range, but do not write to a word count.
+Google is clear that it has no preferred word count; usefulness is the point.

 Next, build out FAQ content.
 Google’s “People Also Ask” boxes show you exactly what questions come up for your target keywords.
 If someone searches “divorce solicitor Manchester”, Google might surface questions like “How much does a divorce cost?”, “How long does a divorce take?”, and “Do I need a solicitor for a divorce?”.
 Each of those deserves its own content — either as a standalone article or a detailed FAQ section on your practice-area page.

 If your firm has offices in multiple locations — or serves clients across several towns or cities — you need location pages.
 A page targeting “family solicitor Leeds” and another targeting “family solicitor Bradford” should each have unique content about serving clients in that area.
-Copy-pasting the same text and swapping the city name doesn’t work.
-Google spots thin location pages quickly and ignores them.
+Copy-pasting the same text and swapping the city name creates thin, low-value pages and makes it harder for Google to understand which page deserves to rank.

 Guides that answer specific client questions are your best long-term traffic builders.
 “How to apply for custody in the UK”, “What to do if you’re accused of drink driving”, “How to make a personal injury claim” — these informational pages attract people at the research stage.
 They might not call you today.
 But when they’re ready to hire a solicitor, you’re the firm that already helped them understand their situation.
 That’s a powerful position.

 Thin content fails.
-A 200-word page that says “We offer expert divorce services, contact us today” does nothing for SEO and nothing for the person reading it.
-Google has been clear about this — pages need to demonstrate first-hand expertise, especially in YMYL categories like legal services.
-If your content doesn’t teach the reader something useful, it won’t rank.
+A 200-word page that says “We offer expert divorce services, contact us today” does little for SEO and little for the person reading it.
+Google’s helpful content guidance asks whether a page provides original value, clear expertise, and a satisfying answer.
+Legal content has an especially high trust bar because it can affect people’s finances, safety, and family life.
 We work with firms to fix exactly this problem through our SEO and content service.

 Local SEO for law firms